armory/docs/content/en/docs/armory-admin/artifacts-s3-configure.md

 ---
-title: "AWS: Configure S3 Artifacts"
+title: "Configuring S3 Artifacts"
-weight: 61
 aliases:
   - /spinnaker_install_admin_guides/s3/
+  - /spinnaker-install-admin-guides/s3/
+description: To use a file stored in S3 in your pipeline, configure Spinnaker to use S3 as an artifact source.
 ---

 ## Overview

-If you want to use a file from S3 in your pipeline, you'll need to configure S3 as an artifact source.
-This is how you would, for example, reference a Helm chart tarball for later use during deployment.
+The example on this page describes how to reference a Helm chart tarball for later use during deployment.

 This is just a quick walkthrough of how to configure your Spinnaker to access